itsmarsss/bezier-curve-drawer/README.md

 **List** - Stores all curves
 **Remove** - Removes selected item in List
 **Guides** - Toggle points and lines on curves
+**Save Image** - Save drawing as a JPG image
 **Draw** - Draws all saved curves
 **Draw Selected** - Draws selected item in List
 **Label** - Coordinated of mouse in pixels

 ## About
-This program was created to better visualize Bézier curves for a Math research.
+This program was created to better visualize Bézier curves for a Math research project.